 Research and development are not free to a company.
 It is a cost/benefit operation.
 Well-managed firms go to great lengths to develop good capital budgeting proposals that provide value to the firm and the economy at large.
 There are numerous types of capital budgeting projects.
 Let's look at a few of them.

 A new capital investment project is important for the growth and expansion of a company.
-It is also important for the economy at large as it means research and development.
-This type of project is one that is either for expansion into a new product line or into a new product market, often called the target market.
+It is also important for the economy at large as it often leads to research and development.
+This type of project is one that is either for expansion into a new product line or a new product market, often called the target market.

 A new product or a new target market could, conceivably, change the nature of the business.
 It should be approved by higher-ups in the business organization.
 A new project, either a new product or a new target market, requires a detailed financial analysis and the approval of possibly even the firm's Board of Directors.

 An example of a new product would be a new medical device that is conceived, researched, and developed by a company specializing in medical devices.
 Perhaps this medical device would tap into a target market that the company had not yet been able to reach.

 Expansion of Existing Products or Markets